majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 var inst = new TVShow();
 ```

-Below a new class called ComedyShow implments TVShow.
+Below a new class called ComedyShow implements TVShow.
 Notice line one with **: TVShow** after the class name.
 ComedyShow is a type of TVShow.
 Next notice that AdventureShow also implements TVShow.

 ```cs
 public class ComedyShow : TVShow